kimkulling/osre_doc/source/RenderSystem.rst

 - Input handling
 - User interaction
 - Scene-updates
-- And, last but to least - the rendering itself
+- And, last but to least, the rendering itself

 So when you want to get a frame rate from 60 you have to work in a timeframe from 1/60 -> 1.67ms.
 Not too much.
 To encouble this a little bit I the OSRE-Rendering will be done in a separate render-thread.
 Each update will be done one frame before.